Federated Transfer Learning with Differential Privacy: Conclusion

+In this work, we study the use of the FDP framework for privacy protection in FTL problems.
+Under this framework, we study four statistical problems, including univariate mean estimation, low-dimensional and high-dimensional linear regression, and M-estimation, focusing on the effects of privacy and data heterogeneity.
 While this paper primarily addresses the FTL problem with a focus on the target data set, the proposed algorithms can be applied individually to each site.
-It allows for the accommodation of the federated multi-task learning paradigm, where the objective is to obtain parameter estimates for all sites.
-There are several other potential future research avenues.
+This flexibility then allows extension to the federated multi-task learning paradigm, where the objective is to obtain parameter estimates for all sites.
+Several promising directions remain open for future research.
+A natural future direction is to develop statistical inference methods under the FDP constraint.
+Even without privacy, performing inference by borrowing strength from multiple heterogeneous sources remains challenging.
+Relevant discussions can be found in \cite{tian2022transfer}, \cite{cai2023statistical}, \cite{guo2023robust} and \cite{tian2023comment}.
+In terms of private statistical inference, some recent works such as \cite{avella2021privacy}, \cite{avella2023differentially} and \cite{chadha2024resampling} provide useful starting points for developing FDP-compatible inference procedures.